 The two main considerations when shopping for dog treats

 should be your dog’s personal preferences in regards to flavors and type of treat, followed closely, or in conjunction with, your pet’s physical conditions and lifestyle.
 Treats should constitute no more than 10% of your dog's diet to prevent them from packing on extra pounds or developing other digestive complications.
 There are so many different types of treats available in today’s market, making the decision on what to offer your pet can be a daunting task.
 To help you sort it all out, let’s begin by talking about options in dog bones and dog chews.

 Natural Dog Bones and Chews

-The treats and chews pets desire most will offer great taste, enticing aroma and an appealing texture or composition that makes your dog want to chew.
-What could be better than natural products like real animal bones, jerky and other meaty treats to appeal to your dog’s instinctually carnivorous tendencies.
+The treats and chews pets desire most will offer a great taste, an enticing aroma, and an appealing texture or composition that makes your dog want to chew.
+What could be better than natural products like real animal bones, jerky and other meaty treats to appeal to your dog’s instinctually carnivorous tendencies?
 Natural bones and chews

 are processed just enough to seal in that mouth-watering flavor, typically either simmered in their own juices or smoked for your pet to crave!
 There are hundreds of natural dog treats